turbot/flowpipe-docs/docs/learn.md

 - Create filtered views of your data using schemas
 - Join log data with other data sources for enriched analysis

-## Install the NGINX Plugin
+## Install the nginx Plugin

-This tutorial uses the NGINX plugin to demonstrate collecting and analyzing web server access logs.
+This tutorial uses the nginx plugin to demonstrate collecting and analyzing web server access logs.
 First, [download and install Tailpipe](/downloads), and then install the plugin:

 ```bash
 tailpipe plugin install nginx